How to make an easy wool and yarn macrame wreath

 Below is the video tutorial and if it doesn’t load for you then you can also watch it on my YouTube channel:

-I started out my wreath by folding the 22-inch pieces of macrame yarn in half and looping them onto the brass ring with Lark’s Head knots as shown below and in the video.
+I started out my wreath by folding the 22-inch pieces of macrame yarn in half and looping them onto the brass ring with Lark’s Head Knots as shown below and in the video.

 This will form a tight circle of yarn that can be sectioned into 7 groups of 8 strings.